Money Bite-Size Read:

 Does buying a home seem out of reach?

 You’re likely buying in a hot property market, where more buyers are flooding the market.
-In these markets, there are more interested buyers than a supply of homes, driving up prices.
+There are more interested buyers in these markets than a supply of homes, driving up prices.
 Houses quickly enter and exit the market as buyers snap them up quickly, reducing supply further.

 In Australia, house prices are rising sharply.